rueetschli/OpenAI-GPT-3.5-turbo-simple-script/README.md

 The php version calls the latest OpenAI interface and the gpt-3.5-turbo model for the Q&A demo, communicating in stream mode and with response speed exceeding that of the official website.
 The front-end uses JS's EventSource, supports Markdown-format parsing, and the code has coloring processing.
 The site's user interface is simple and supports contextual continuous sessions.

 No framework is used and all PHP versions are supported.

-, or let the end user use a custom API_KEY.

 The script can be run with its own API key (just change the API_KEY in the stream.php file), or let the end-users enter an API key (comment out the necessary lines in the index.php file)